ISI-MIP/isimip-qc/README.md

   --log-level LOG_LEVEL
-                        Log level (ERROR, WARN, INFO, or DEBUG) --log-path LOG_PATH   base path for the individual log files -f, --first-file      only process first file found in UNCHECKED_PATH -w, --stop-on-warnings
+                        Log level (ERROR, WARN, INFO, or DEBUG) --log-path LOG_PATH   base path for the individual log files --include VARIABLES_INCLUDE
+                        include only this comma-separated list of variables --exclude VARIABLES_EXCLUDE
+                        exclude this comma-separated list of variables -f, --first-file      only process first file found in UNCHECKED_PATH -w, --stop-on-warnings
                         stop execution on warnings